Step back in time with fascinating old images of Wrexham, Wales.

 In the middle of a film promoting the town, it seems strange to ask “What of the lifestyle of a family living in Wrexham?”, at the very point we see two very young children and their quiet mother sitting in a gaudy plastic environment eating fast food out of polystyrene containers.

 It’s especially striking because at no point we see people enjoying a quality meal in a cafe, pub or restaurant.
-The alleyway offering a teashop contains nothing but a young woman who’s either searching for customers, or looking for a way out past the camera crew.
+The alleyway offering a teashop contains nothing but a young woman who is maybe searching for customers, or is she looking for a way out past the camera crew?

 In the estate agent’s window, a Victorian house is offered for sale at £22,250.
 Next to it is a detached house for £67,500.